Home → FAQs

 - Must I complete the agricultural wage survey form?

-- Must I complete the OES survey form?
+- Must I complete the OEWS survey form?
 Is there any other way to provide the information?

 Instead of completing the standard survey form, you may also elect to send in a computer printout that includes job titles and wages.
 We do not require names of employees and all the information you provide is held confidential.
 You may always contact us by phone or email to discuss alternative methods.